awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createdomain-configure-slow-logs.md

 To disable publishing to CloudWatch, run the same command with `Enabled=false`\.

-If you enabled one of the slow logs, see [Setting Elasticsearch Logging Thresholds for Slow Logs](#es-createdomain-configure-slow-logs-indices)\.
-If you enabled audit logs, see [Audit Log Kibana UI](audit-logs.md#audit-log-kibana-ui)\.
+If you enabled one of the slow logs, see [Setting Elasticsearch logging thresholds for slow logs](#es-createdomain-configure-slow-logs-indices)\.
+If you enabled audit logs, see [Configuring audit logs in Kibana](audit-logs.md#audit-log-kibana-ui)\.
 If you enabled only error logs, you don't need to perform any additional configuration steps\.

-## Enabling Log Publishing \(AWS SDKs\)<a name="es-createdomain-configure-slow-logs-sdk"></a>
+## Enabling log publishing \(AWS SDKs\)<a name="es-createdomain-configure-slow-logs-sdk"></a>

 Before you can enable log publishing, you must first create a CloudWatch log group, get its ARN, and give Amazon ES permissions to write to it\.
 The relevant operations are documented in the [Amazon CloudWatch Logs API Reference](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/):
 + `CreateLogGroup`